freecoderzhaoshuai/mc-docs.zh-cn/articles/virtual-machines/troubleshooting/troubleshoot-recovery-disks-windows.md

 $disk = Get-AzDisk -ResourceGroupName myResourceGroup -Name newDisk

 # Set the VM configuration to point to the new disk
-Set-AzVMOSDisk -VM $vm -ManagedDiskId $disk.Id -Name $disk.Name
+Set-AzVMOSDisk -VM $vm -ManagedDiskId $disk.Id -Name $disk.Name  -sto

 # Update the VM with the new OS disk.
 Possible values of StorageAccountType include: 'Standard_LRS' and 'Premium_LRS'
 Update-AzVM -ResourceGroupName myResourceGroup -VM $vm -StorageAccountType <Type of the storage account >